 It’s vital to understand that it cannot be used for comparing one business to another, there is no industry standard.
 The calculation depends on coefficients which values can and will vary greatly from company to company and which can be freely defined.

 Total Effective Equipment Performance (TEEP) gives an indication how much in total it is possible to raise the production output of the machines by raising the overall effectiveness OEE and the loading on the equipment.
 It measures the OEE against calendar hours.
 If the unit runs 8-hours per day, there is already a 66% loss compared to running 24-hours a day due to running the unit only one third of the time available.

 TEEP is calculated as follows: TEEP = Loading x OEE.

 Loading portion of the TEEP Metric represents the percentage of time that an operation is scheduled to operate compared to the total calendar time that is available.
 The Loading Metric is a pure measurement of schedule effectiveness and is designed to exclude the effects how well that operation may perform.

 Loading (week) = Planned time / (7d* 24h * 60min)

 The easiest way to increase TEEP is to effectively schedule more work on the machines, which might mean opening another shift.
 If it is critical assets, then it is better that they are fully loaded.
 If you are already running 24/7, then TEEP effectively shows, what’s lacking from effectiveness – TEEP can only be 100% if OEE is 100%.

-Tracking these two metrics, OEE and TEEP, side-by-side along with their underlying indicators – Availability, Performance, Quality and Loading – gives a good overview on the overall health of the production and indicates the direction the company is heading.
+Tracking these two metrics, OEE and TEEP, side-by-side along with their underlying indicators – Availability, Performance, Quality, and Loading – gives a good overview of the overall health of the production and indicates the direction the company is heading.
 These can be important metrics that help making decisions on what to do next, where to turn the attention.